For concise bio and downloadable press materials, please follow the button below.

 Patricio's driving purpose is to make people's lives better through music.
 He engages in a broad range of projects and teaching opportunities, all with the goal of bringing people together through music so that they may be uplifted.
 He wishes to make music accessible, so that people can understand it.

 Patricio has continued to compose and concertize, developing

-Patricio has served as Director of Music for several New Jersey churches in his career.
+Patricio has served as Director of Music for religious communities across New Jersey.
 In addition to playing organ and piano for weekend masses, funerals, and weddings, Patricio has started concert series, put on concerts, organized special events, held fundraisers, started a choir where there was none, and most recently, created virtual choirs and performances with church members.
 Patricio writes new music for children and adult choirs and has premiered some of his works with his church choirs.

 NOTES FOR GROWTH

-In 2018, Patricio teamed up with Chile-based lawyer Felipe Lecaros to co-found Notes for Growth.
-This foundation seeks to bring donated musical instruments to children in need in both the United States and Chile.
+In 2018, Patricio co-founded Notes for Growth.
+This foundation seeks to bring donated musical instruments to institutions that serve children in need in the United States, Chile, and worldwide.
 As President, Patricio has worked with the team members to hold successful fundraising events notably at Opera America NYC.
 In 2020, the first shipment of donated pianos arrived in Chile, where they were distributed to several different schools in need.